manticoresoftware/columnar/README.md

 * CPU: 6*2 Intel(R) Core(TM) i7-3930K CPU @ 3.20GHz
 * RAM: 64GB
 * Storage: HDD (not SSD)
-* Software:
+* Software and test specifics:
   - docker in privileged mode
   - RAM limit with help of Linux cgroups
-  - CPU limit to only 2 virtual cores to test the performance on one physical core
+  - CPU limit to only 2 virtual cores (one physical core)
   - restarting each engine before each query, then running 10 queries one by one
   - dropping OS cache before each query
+  - disabled query cache
   - capturing: slowest response time (i.e. cold OS cache) and avg(top 80% fastest) ("Fast avg", shown on the pictures)
   - one shard in Elasticsearch, one plain index in Manticore Search
   - no fine-tuning in either of the engines, just default settings + same field data types everywhere
   - heap size for Elasticsearch - 50% of RAM
+  - if a query fails in either of the engines it's not accounted for in the total calculation
 * The RAM constraints are based on what Manticore Search traditional storage requires:
   - 30MB - ~1/3 of the minimum requirement for Manticore Search with the traditional storage for good performance in this case (89MB)
   - 100MB - enough for all the attributes (89MB) to be put in RAM